roylee17/monitor/docs/helm-deployment-guide.md

 - Each validator runs in its own namespace
 - The Helm chart creates all necessary resources (RBAC, ConfigMaps, Secrets, etc.)
-- Testnet validators use Kind's `host.docker.internal` for cross-cluster communication
+- Devnet validators use Kind's `host.docker.internal` for cross-cluster communication
 - Production validators should use proper DNS/IPs for peers

 ## Next Steps